joes0451/ADev/ReadMe.txt

 Breakpoints:

-		Breakpoints can be set either by selecting a Method name from the Class Tree, or by selecting a source line, and hitting the "Breakpoint" button.
+        Breakpoints can be set by selecting a source line.
+If the line highlights you can then hit the "Breakpoint" button to set it.
 		The current line, and any set breakpoints, will be highlighted.
 		There is a Breakpoints Menu to look at or clear any selected breakpoints.
 		You can select a line, where a breakpoint is set, and a Dialog will pop-up asking